republique-et-canton-de-geneve/git-sync/README.md

 been moved to another zone of the LDAP tree) and the application comes up with an empty configuration, replication to the GitLab server will simply clean up the user assignments, thereby preventing all users from accessing their projects.
-In order to prevent such bad situation from occurring, an extra configuration parameter (**NOM ??**) is provided: if the configuration contains fewer users than the value of the parameter, the application exits without performing the replication. **LOG ?
-EXCEPTION ?**
+In order to prevent such bad situation from occurring, an extra configuration parameter `minimum-user-count` is provided: if the user configuration contains fewer users than the value of the parameter, the application exits without performing the replication.

 # Build

-Lancer la commande
+Run

 ``mvn clean install``

 # Execution

-The synchronization is carried out by running the application:
+The mapping is carried out by running the application:

 ``
-java -jar target/gitSync-XXX-SNAPSHOT.jar ./src/main/resources/distribution.properties
+java -jar target/gitSync-XXX-SNAPSHOT.jar configuration.properties
 ``

+The parameters in file [configuration.properties](./configuration.properties) must be adapted.

 At État de Genève, execution typically takes a few minutes to execute.
 It processes about 100 groups encompassing 1000 group users.

 Practical usage requires spawning the application regularly, for example every hour.

-(A FAIRE : paramétrisation)
+This can be done with a crontab-like job.

 # Future evolutions

-No future evolutions are planed, besides possibly adding unit tests.
+No future evolutions are planned, besides possibly adding unit tests.